SaltSouls/Calm-Mornings/README.md

 ## FAQ:
 **Q: Where should I leave suggestions or feedback?**

 A: I would love to hear any suggestions or feedback you have!
-I only ask that you leave it as a new issue over on the mods Github as it makes it easier for me to manage and track.
+I only ask that you leave it as a new issue here as it makes it easier for me to manage and track.

 **Q: Can I use this in my modpack?**